-We pay many claims at the full rate negotiated charge with in-network providers, except for your share of the costs.
+We pay many provider claims at the recognized charge except for your share of the costs.
 But sometimes we pay only some of the claim.
 And sometimes we don't pay at all.
 Any time we don't pay even part of the claim, that is called an "adverse benefit determination" or "adverse decision".